So whenever I know that a snowstorm is coming, I always like to try new recipes that I have been thinking about but never actually attempted.

 Now that you have the background story.

 Sweet plantains (platanos maduros) and tostones.
-I couldn’t choose between having the sweet or salty.
-I decided I had to make both.
+I couldn’t choose between having the sweet or salty so I decided I had to make both.

-I ran to the farmers market to get a few plantains.
+A trip to the farmer’s market to get a few plantains.
 When I got home, I sent her a picture and asked for her mom’s recipe for both.
 She laughed and informed me that they were not ripe enough yet.
 OOPS.

 She said Goya makes some delicious frozen ones and she was going to bring them right over for me to try!